Killing of Johnny Stompanato: Legacy and conspiracy theories

 Additionally, Metro-Goldwyn-Mayer stylist Sydney Guilaroff noted in his 1996 memoir that, on the morning of Stompanato's murder, he had run into Turner leaving the Pioneer Hardware store in Beverly Hills; during a brief exchange, Guilaroff alleged that when he asked Turner what she was doing at the hardware store, she responded: "We needed a new knife."
 Guilaroff further claimed that he visited Turner the following day, and that she collapsed in his arms, sobbing, and said, "Did you ever dream this could happen?
 And with the very knife I bought yesterday."
 In her own autobiography, Turner conceded that she and Stompanato had gone shopping for kitchen utensils for Turner's new home the week he died, and that he had in fact been stabbed with one of the carving knives he had purchased.

 In 2012, 48 Hours presented a special profiling the case, which featured conversation between several historians, Cheryl Crane, and John Ibrahim, Stompanato's son.
 Ibrahim contested that Turner's testimony was "all lies" and that she "could have got an Academy Award," to which Crane responded:

 She was not acting.
 She was terrified.
 I know my mother... she was fighting for her child...
 The jury came back with a verdict of justifiable homicide.
 I have come up against this question hundreds of times.
 "Didn't your mother do it?
 Isn't she really the one that did it?"
 I killed John Stompanato...
 And I didn't do it to cover it up for my mother.
 What mother would do this to her child?
 To make her child live through her life knowing that she's killed somebody and have to live with it.
 Who would do that?
 Not my mother.
 Not the woman I know.

 Cultural depictions

 A 1962 novel by Harold Robbins entitled Where Love Has Gone was inspired by Stompanato's death, followed by a 1964 film adaptation starring Susan Hayward and Bette Davis.
 In 1987, Woody Allen's movie, September, features a thinly veiled reference to the death, in the relationship between daughter Mia Farrow and mother Elaine Stritch, with Allen assigning guilt to Stritch (Turner).
 In the movie This Boy's Life, the case is being shown on the TV news while Robert De Niro and Leonardo DiCaprio watch, intending to show that Leonardo DiCaprio's character pretends to do the same to defend his mother from her abusive husband.
 In November 2009, Sara Davies premiered a radio drama for BBC 4 titled A Night with Johnny Stompanato by playwright Jonathan Holloway, which is based on the case.
+Brazilian writer Sonia Coutinho has a short story called "Every Lana Turner Has Her Johnny Stompanato", which narrates the life of a woman who compares and identifies deeply with Turner, especially in regards to her relationship with Stompanato.